 Contact: Dr. Greg Wolfus

-Tufts at Tech is an innovative teaching facility for students at Cummings School and students at Worcester Technical High School.
-Under the leadership of Drs.
-Greg Wolfus and Jenni Grady, the Tufts at Tech student-run veterinary clinic provides low-cost care for financially-qualified family pets within Central Massachusetts’ underserved communities.
-Fourth-year DVM candidates and Worcester Technical High School students within the Veterinary Assisting program work collaboratively under the direction of experienced veterinarians and certified veterinary technicians to provide quality primary care for underserved community pets.
-Volunteer veterinarians are routinely needed to assist fourth-year students work through general practice cases!
+Tufts at Tech is an innovative veterinary teaching facility, under the direction of Drs.
+Greg Wolfus and Jenni Grady, created to meet the needs of both education and community veterinary service.
+Fourth-year DVM candidates and Worcester Technical High School students within the Veterinary Assisting program work collaboratively under the direction of experienced veterinarians and certified veterinary technicians to provide quality primary care for under-served community pets of the Greater Worcester region.
+Volunteer veterinarians are routinely needed to assist fourth-year students with general practice cases!
 Volunteers can volunteer for a single day or on a routine basis.
 Regardless, alum should visit this clinic and be proud of the great work taking place in the both the Tufts veterinary education and in the Worcester community!

 Volunteer Requirements: MA license, proof of health insurance, CORI report through Worcester public schools